 The world renowned British Broadcasting Corporation – more normally known as the BBC – has been licking its wounds after a series of disastrous decisions has caused it to lose a lot of its public support.
 The most recent of these was its support of comedian Jo Brand after she was alleged to have made an incitement to violence on one if its radio shows when she made a joke on its BBC Radio 4 show Heresy effectively inviting individuals to pour acid over unpopular politicians.
 After this the BBC came under intense pressure to censure the comedian not least from the UK Prime Minister Theresa May.
 As a result, the BBC has now removed Jo Brand’s joke from its recordings.

 While there remains a strong “Freedom of Speech” argument for letting Brand’s joke stand, if only to defend the famous British humorous tradition, nevertheless the BBC remains accused of having self-righteous double standards – especially given that it mercilessly, and probably unfairly, fired the popular BBC Radio 5 Live presenter Danny Baker for a lesser offence a few weeks ago.
-The BBC fired Baker after he posted an unintentionally racist image online related to the recent Royal birth.
-They did this despite his subsequent explanation and vehement apology.
+The BBC terminated Baker’s contract after he posted a racist image (unintentionally according to Baker) online which was related to the recent Royal birth.
+The BBC sacked Baker despite his subsequent explanation and despite his vehement apology.

-As such, many were hoping that either Jo Brand would be similarly censured – or that Danny Baker would now be forgiven – if only to maintain the Corporation’s consistency of approach and fairness.
-By the way, the BBC subsequently came under fire itself for its “racist” portrayal of the Duchess of Sussex, Megan Markle, as “trailer trash” in the new BBC satirical comedy animation show Tonight with Vladimir Putin.
+By the way, the BBC itself came under fire for its own “racist” portrayal of the Duchess of Sussex, Megan Markle, in which she was depicted as “trailer trash” in the new BBC satirical comedy animation show Tonight with Vladimir Putin.

-While the above events may have upset the middle-aged-and-upwards listeners who tend to listen to Radio 4 and Radio 5 Live, the BBC has a bigger problem with its licence payers in other age groups and sectors.
+While its own incoherent politically correct stance may have irritated many of the middle-aged-and-upwards listeners – the audience who tend to listen to Radio 4 and Radio 5 Live – the BBC has a bigger problem with its licence fee payers in other age groups and sectors.

 Seeing the way that things were going, a wily Conservative government had previously transferred the cost of this waiver to the BBC.
 The news that this is about to end has understandably upset this older age group who number 3.7 million people.
 As it is, the government may actually rue this BBC move in the end, as older people have in the past tended, for pride reasons, not to have claimed their the full benefits they are entitled to.
 Thus, they may do so now, which might actually cost the government more money than if it had paid the full cost of these waived over-75 BBC licence fees in the first place.

-In other words, by doing all of the above, the BBC has crassly managed to annoy virtually the entire British population, including the Prime Minister, a factor which could threaten its very existence given that it is beholden on the British public paying its licence fee.
+In other words, by doing all of the above, the BBC has crassly managed to annoy virtually the entire British population, a factor which could threaten its very existence given that it is beholden on the British public paying its licence fee.

 Nevertheless, despite being decried for its unforgiving self-righteousness and hypocrisy as described above, the BBC remains a respected institution.
 The recent rebroadcasting of recordings of its war correspondents covering the D-Day landings in 1944 has reminded us all that BBC has a long and distinguished history – especially in news and current affairs.